pingu1/codeception-demo/PITCHME.md

 $I->haveInDb('table', ['data'], 'primary_key_name');
 ```

-_NOTE_: The `haveInDb()` function accepts a 4th argument to automatically remove data from DB when test is done.
+_NOTE_: The `haveInDb()` function accepts additional arguments, the 5th is used to automatically remove data from DB when test is done.
 If set to false, you will have to manually remove the data with `haveDeletedFromDb()`.

 ---